togakangaroo/togakangaroo.github.io/_posts/2019-11-15-tdd-with-no-more-tears.md

 As a rapid aside, let's consider the source of this meme.
 It comes originally from [Hyperbole and a Half](http://hyperboleandahalf.blogspot.com/2010/06/this-is-why-ill-never-be-adult.html) - a fantastic, hilarious, and insightful blog largely about the author Allie Brosh's struggle with depression and mania.
 The original text was "Clean all the things" and - rather than a call to arms - was in part a statement on the frivolity of fleeting excitation.

-The irony of this image being used to express enthusiasm is...palpable.
+The irony of this image as an expression of enthusiasm is...palpable.

 So no, I do not actually believe that you should use TDD all of the time and for everything.
 Of course and definitively not!
 Test driven development is a technique and - like all techniques - is useful only so long as it is useful and when it is not, it is useless.
 I have no idea why this is seen as a difficult concept.

 <!--break-->

-Awkwardly, there seems to be a split in the community between those who consider themselves champions and advocates of test driven development and the silent majority who doubt their own abilities, consider it confusing and occasionally busywork, and often feel secretly guilty for not being the sort of person that "gets it".
+Awkwardly, there seems to be a split in the community between those who consider themselves champions of test driven development and the silent majority who doubt their own abilities, consider it confusing and occasionally busywork, and often feel secretly guilty for not being the sort of person that "gets it".

 To those people I'll say: It's not just you.